nicksardo/gotime/README.md

 Exposing Server Time
 --------------------
 Chronograph.io syncs using an ajax call and websocket messages.
-The reason is because the websocket connection may not be open in time for use.
-Using just an ajax service is fine; however, you can get acheive more precise measurements by using websockets.
+After the page load, the initial check is via ajax.
+Once the websocket connection is open (if ever), further syncs are done over that protocol.
+Using just an ajax service is satisfactory; however, you can get acheive more precise measurements by using a websocket.
 For a specific test of Chronograph.io, the initial ajax call resulted in a precision=78ms.
 The next call using websockets acheived precision=11ms.

 **Web Service**
 Simply a webservice that returns the server's unix (ms) time.
 For go, see gotime.NowHandler or gotime.Now()